curityio/example-dcr-request-validation/README.md

 `cp hooks/pre-commit .git/hooks/`

-The script prevents you from checking in a license or keys by accident during development.
+The script prevents you from checking in a license by accident during development.

 ## More Information
 Please visit [curity.io](https://curity.io/) for more information about the Curity Identity Server.